Trilateration using Unlabeled Path or Loop Lengths: Idea Overview

 Assuming our full data set allows for trilateration, then there is a unique $n$-point configuration consistent with the data, up to congruence.
 Finding these $K_{d+2}$ subgraphs requires a somewhat exhaustive search over the data set, giving us a running time that is exponential in $d$ (which we think of as fixed) but only polynomial in $n$.

 In this context, we prove two statements of slightly different flavors: Theorem~\ref{thm:triBK2} is a ``global rigidity statement''.
-It says that if $\v$ is the measurements of a generic configuration $\p$ of $n$ points by a set of edges $G$ allowing for trilateration, then there is no other set of edges $H$ (maybe not allowing for trilateration) and $n$-point configuration $\q$ (maybe not generic) so that measuring $\q$ by $H$ produces $\v$.
+It says that if $\v$ is the measurements of a generic configuration $\p$ of $n$ points by a set of edges $G$ allowing for trilateration, then there is no other set of edges $H$ (maybe not allowing for trilateration) and $n$-point configuration $\q$ (maybe not generic) such that measuring $\q$ by $H$ produces $\v$.

-Of course, in an algorithmic setting, we may have no way to know what $n$ is or if $G$ allowed for trilateration in advance.
-Our second ``certificate'' statement, Theorem~\ref{thm:triBK2ALG}, says the following.
-Let $\p$ be an (unknown) generic configuration and $G$ an (unknown) edge set producing the (known) measurements $\v$.
+Of course, in an algorithmic setting, we may have no way to know in advance either the number of points $n$ in the configuration that was measured or whether the graph $G$ describing the combinatorics of the measurements allowed for trilateration.
+Our second ``certificate'' statement, Theorem~\ref{thm:triBK2ALG}, says the following: Let $\p$ be an (unknown) generic configuration and $G$ an (unknown) edge set producing the (known) measurements $\v$.
 Let $H$ be a (reconstructed) edge set that allows for trilateration and let $\q$ be a (reconstructed) configuration.
 Suppose that the measurements $\v^-$ resulting from $\q$ through $H$ agrees with a subset of $\v$.
-Then, in fact, $\q$ is congruent to a sub-configuration of $\p$.
-We interpret Theorem~\ref{thm:triBK2ALG} as saying that a trilaterization-based algorithm can correctly reconstruct (part of) $\p$, without any assumptions beyond $\p$ being generic.
+Then, in fact, $\q$ is congruent to a subconfiguration of $\p$.
+We interpret Theorem~\ref{thm:triBK2ALG} as saying that a trilateration-based algorithm can correctly reconstruct (part of) $\p$, without any assumptions beyond $\p$ being generic.
 The algorithm does not even need to figure out how to explain all of $\v$, but rather only needs to find a trilaterizable subset.
-For edge measurements, our unlabeled trilateration algorithm coincides with the one proposed in \cite{dux1}.
-However, the analysis of its correctness is new, and the statements we formulate reveal some subtleties that haven't appeared before.
+For edge measurements, our unlabeled trilateration algorithm coincides with the TRIBOND algorithm described in proposed in \cite{dux2}.
+However, the analysis of its correctness is new, and the statements we formulate reveal some subtleties that have not appeared before.

 These two theorems, while complementary, are incomparable, because of the different types of assumptions.
 Since each has a natural application, we will prove analogues of both for path and loop ensembles below.